pitulujan/todo-api/README.md

 ### Run it

-In order to run the application, first you should create a private-public key pair ``ssh-keygen -t rsa -b 4096 `` and paste it as shown belown
+In order to run the application, first you should create a private-public key pair ``ssh-keygen -t rsa -b 4096 `` and paste it as shown below

 ```
 .